CharlotteMaschke/VEP_atlas_CM/README.md

 # Virtual epileptic patient atlas
+## (small changes to make it compatible with numpy 1.26 and nibabel above 3.0)

 This repository contains the code to reconstruct the virtual epileptic patient (VEP) atlas on a given subjects T1 image.
 The T1 image is processed with Freesufers recon-all pipeline.